The Equality Act 2010 - Application within legal services

 Direct Discrimination

-Direct discrimination occurs when an individual is treated less favorably than another person because of a protected characteristic.
-In the legal sector, such instances might include:
+Direct discrimination occurs when a person is treated less favourably than another because of a protected characteristic.

 Indirect Discrimination